 The Cell Membrane Separates the inside of the Cell from the Environement and Regulates What Goes in and What Comes Out.

-The cell is kept together by a surrounding cell membrane, sometime also referred to as the plasma membrane.
+The cell is kept together by a surrounding cell membrane, sometimes also referred to as the plasma membrane.

 The cell membrane is made of fats (called lipids) and proteins.

-The cell membrane protects the inside of the cell from the outside world - much as your skin protects the inside of your body from the environment around you.
+The cell membrane protects the inside of the cell from the outside world—much as your skin protects the inside of your body from the surrounding environment.
 Like skin, the cell membrane is also a selectively permeable membrane.
-All that means is that only certain substances can cross the membrane - usually useful things like nutrients, oxygen and water, go in, and nasty things like poisons and waste materials go out.
+All that means is that only certain substances can cross the membrane—usually useful things like nutrients, oxygen, and water, go in, and nasty things like poisons and waste materials go out.

 In this way, the cell membrane helps to keep the internal composition of the cell in a constant, healthy state.